 Find out more about our approach.

-The Trusted Research and Evaluation Environment (TREE) programme is currently under development and will allow partners from across the NHS, local authorities and universities to collaborate on projects that will give new insights into our healthcare services and help develop new innovations and treatments through better use of data.
+The Secure Data Environment (SDE) programme is currently under development and will allow partners from across the NHS, local authorities and universities to collaborate on projects that will give new insights into our healthcare services and help develop new innovations and treatments through better use of data.

 Collaborative teams will be able to access data from across our health and care organisations, in a governed and regionally accredited secure environment, to answer specific questions relevant to our region.

-Access to TREE will be strictly governed in line with regional, legal and ethical regional processes around the use of patient data.
-People using TREE will then be able to extract their findings, but not the data itself, adding further security and protection around the data.
+Access to SDE will be strictly governed in line with regional, legal and ethical regional processes around the use of patient data.
+People using SDE will then be able to extract their findings, but not the data itself, adding further security and protection around the data.
 Access to the data is only used for a specific project and then safely archived.